Educational Benefit Programs

 Staff Scholarship vs. Fee Waiver (PC-191)

-Faculty members are not eligible for credit, but may audit courses under this program.
+Faculty members (with the exception of Supervising Teachers) are not eligible for credit, but may audit courses under this program.

 Retirees with 10 or more years of service are eligible for up to six (6) credit hours per semester.